Franjo Frankopan Slunjski: Ancestry and family

-Prince Franjo Frankopan Slunjski was born in 1536 as the son of knez (prince) Juraj (George) III Frankopan Slunjski and his wife Ana Frankopan née Babonić Blagajski.
+Prince Franjo Frankopan Slunjski was born in Slunj in 1536 as the son of knez (prince) Juraj (George) III Frankopan Slunjski and his wife Ana Frankopan née Babonić Blagajski.
 His grandfather was Mihovil (Michael) I Frankopan Slunjski (fl.
 1487–1514) and great-grandfather Dujam IV Frankopan (*? – †1487), who inherited Slunj estate at the partition of huge estates of Nikola IV Frankopan, once mighty Ban (Viceroy) of Croatia, that occurred on 12 June 1449 in Tržan Castle in Modruš.
 He had two sisters, Katarina (1520–1580) and Ana (1525–1577), who were married to Hungarian noblemen Imre Czobor de Czoborszentmihály and Miklós Oláh-Császár de Lánzsér, respectively.
 His father is known for organizing and hosting the assembly of the Croatian Parliament in the Cetin Castle by the end of 1526, where Ferdinand I of Habsburg, the Archduke of Austria, was elected King of Croatia.
 Several months before Ferdinand's election, Matija (Matthew) II Frankopan Slunjski, his father's brother, was killed in the Battle of Mohács in southern Hungary.